 The fight against prejudice is a cooperative process.
 The Virginia Center for Inclusive Communities works with like-minded organizations to maximize our efforts towards inclusion and respect, striving to meet the ever-changing needs of localities across the Commonwealth.

 Recent and upcoming opportunities include:

-In partnership with HandsOn Greater Richmond and the University of Richmond’s Bonner Center for Civic Engagement, VCIC sponsors a film screening and dialogue each January in honor of Martin Luther King Jr. Day.
-This family-friendly event honors Dr. King’s significant legacy while exploring how to apply his message to the present day.
+In partnership with the Community Foundation for a greater Richmond and the University of Richmond’s Bonner Center for Civic Engagement, VCIC sponsors a film screening and dialogue each January in honor of Martin Luther King Jr. Day.
+This event honors Dr. King’s significant legacy while exploring how to apply his message to the present day.

 The RVA Table Talk series creates opportunities for community members to engage in challenging conversations about diversity and inclusion.
 Each session focuses on a specific topic, and participants have the opportunity to share stories, perspectives, and ideas regarding issues facing the community.

 In response to increasing bias, bigotry, and divisive rhetoric, “Standing Together” is an initiative to bring diverse groups in Hampton Roads and Richmond together to speak out and stand with religious and ethnic groups who are marginalized.

 Learn more about Standing Together RVA

 Table Talk 757